Every year, Valentine’s Day rears its daft cherubic mug and whatever your relationship status, you’ll wish it hadn’t.

 Back in the 18th century, everyone went to the pub and drank Porter with oysters – which, back then, were considered a working class snack, the 18th century equivalent of a packet of “Big D” nuts, sitting freely on the bar tops of London boozers.

 We’re not sure when or how oysters went all posh but they did – perhaps it was their reputation as an aphrodisiac.
 Casanova ate 50 oysters a day and he got loads of action.
 Rich in zinc, they boost testosterone, improve the potency of a gentleman’s relish and raise male sexual desire by resembling the female genitalia.

 What about women?
 Well, if they’re into other women, then the female genitalia thing mentioned above may apply.
 Otherwise, it says here, the element of danger associated with oyster consumption heightens arousal.
 Women eh?

 Either way, it’s not going to shuck itself is it?
-So, go for it, don’t be shy, have an oyster and a pint of porter.
+So, go for it, don’t be shy, have an oyster with a bottle of this.

 Quite aside from the sensual red hue and their resemblance to a nice pert behind (without the green stalk and the seeds obviously), strawberries are stacked with zinc and will increase blood flow into those all important areas.

 The Aztecs, meanwhile, claimed chocolate was an aphrodisiac and Montezuma, an Aztec King, insisted on 50 cups of chocolate to satisfy his harem.
 More recently, boffins have proved that chocolate contains phenylethylamine, which stimulates the same hormones as hanky panky.
 It has also been proved, probably, that along with shoes and tittle-tattle, chocolate occupies large portions of a woman’s brain while in men, dark chocolate boosts libido too.